asasr8/learning-library/logging-analytics/livelabs/kubernetes/4-analysis/analyze.md

 # Introduction

-## Introduction well done!

-This lab walks you through the steps to ...
+This lab walks you through the steps to search and analyse the logs of OKE using Dashboard.

 Estimated Lab Time: n minutes